TylerCharlesworth/tab-separator/README.md

 - [x] Replaces new tab page.
 - [x] Customizable titles.
 - [x] Options for changing default title.
+- [x] Option for using blank page or not.

 ## Contributing
 1. Fork it!